 Perri is the best, what more can I say?

 Why do dogs make such great friends?

 Well, people talk about loyalty, etc. But for me, the reason dogs make great friends is the same reason why some humans make great friends: they're fun!

 Did you find it easy to find creative people with dogs who wanted to participate?

-I like Yogurt The Pirate - she was in our first issue, also a handicapped Frenchie called Oliver on wheels, Tuna, Marnie, Gizmo, Lady Gaga's Asia… they're stars!
+I like Yogurt The Pirate -- she was in our first issue.
+I also follow a handicapped Frenchie called Oliver on wheels, Tuna, Marnie, Gizmo, Lady Gaga's Asia… they're stars!
 But I'm not more interested in them than I am in anonymous dogs.
-In fact in our last issue we've made a 32-page portfolio shot by Terry Richardson in collaboration with the adoption home Animal Haven in NYC.
-It's important for people to realise how great it is adopting rescue dogs.
+In fact, in our last issue we've made a 32-page portfolio shot by Terry Richardson in collaboration with the adoption home Animal Haven in NYC.
+It's important for people to realize how great it is adopting rescue dogs.

 Were photographers easily convinced to take part?

 I've always thought good photographers are those who have a point, a strong personality, and they translate that into all their images, their subjects -- dogs included.
 For example Peter Lindbergh has photographed Kim Jones' dogs Lulu and Dexter and the photos look sooo "Peter Lindbergh," totally his signature.
 I guess it's a bit of a challenge for them to try new things, new models.
 So it's not difficult to convince them, I have to admit.